7eRoM/tutorials/Verifying Embedded PE Signature/README.md

 }
 ```

-`SignerInfos` is one of three important fields of `SignedData`.
-This field contains signature, hash algorithm, encryption algorithm and certificate serial number of the signer.
-So, we must delve into lots of the fields to extract the required information.
+`SignerInfos` is a critical field in `SignedData`, as it contains information on the signature, hash algorithm, encryption algorithm, and signer’s certificate serial number.
+Though SignerInfos can contain multiple SignerInfo entries (indicating multiple signers), we will focus on a single entry here.

 `SignerInfos` is a `SET OF` data type `SignerInfo`.
-It means it is possible to exist greater than of one `SignerInfo`.
-But it is very rarely.
-In our document, we only discuss about the *SignerInfos* with just one *SignerInfo*.

-Here, `SignerInfos` has size of *0x155B* bytes from offset *0xE0E* to the end.
-It starts with byte *0x31* indicates *SET OF*. `SignerInfos` hash size of *0x1557* bytes from offset *0xE12* to the end.
-It starts with byte *0x30* indicates *SEQUENCE*. `SignerInfo` consists of 7 fields as mentioned above.
+Here, `SignerInfos` has size of `0x155B` bytes from offset `0xE0E` to the file’s end.
+It starts with byte `0x31` indicates *SET OF*. `SignerInfos` has size of `0x1557` bytes from offset `0xE12` to the file’s end.
+It starts with byte `0x30` indicates *SEQUENCE*. `SignerInfo` consists of 7 fields as mentioned above.

 ### version